trougnouf/nind-denoise/src/nind_denoise/README.md

 python3 nn_train.py --config configs/train_conf_utnet_std.yaml --batch_size 30 --train_data ../../datasets/train/NIND_256_192
 ```

+The beginning of UtNet training is sometimes unstable.
+If the loss reaches <0.1 then increases back to >0.4 during the first epoch, then try again.

 ### Train with a discriminator (cGAN, highly experimental)
 ```bash
 python3 nn_train.py --d_network Hulf112Disc --batch_size 10
 ```

 note that run\_nn.py contains slightly more options (such as compression and artificial noise) but it only trains one network at a time. nn\_train.py can currently train one generator and two discriminators.